cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 ## Introduction

-Now computers become our partners.
-They help us to solve routine tasks, fix mistakes, find information, etc. It is a natural idea to use their compute power to annotate datasets.
+Computers have now become our partners.
+They help us to solve routine problems, fix mistakes, find information, etc. It is a natural idea to use their compute power to annotate datasets.
 There are multiple DL models for classification, object detection, semantic segmentation which can do